Consequences Of Recidivism Or Reoffending In Singapore Law

 Singapore recognises that reducing recidivism requires a comprehensive approach that balances punishment with efforts to help offenders reintegrate into society.
 Several initiatives aim to tackle the root causes of criminal behaviour and provide ex-offenders with the tools they need to start afresh.

-- Community-Based Rehabilitation: Community-based programmes offer various services, including therapy, skills training, and mentorship.
+2. Community-Based Rehabilitation: Community-based programmes provide services such as therapy, skills training, and mentorship.
 These initiatives help offenders rebuild their lives by addressing issues such as unemployment and lack of education, which are often linked to reoffending.

-- Structured Aftercare: Structured aftercare programmes provide continued support to ex-offenders post-release.
-These programmes focus on reducing the risk of recidivism by offering guidance, monitoring progress, and ensuring that they remain on the right path.
+3. Structured Aftercare: Structured aftercare programmes provide ongoing support to ex-offenders after release.
+These programmes focus on reducing the risk of recidivism by providing guidance, monitoring progress, and ensuring participants remain on the right path.

-These rehabilitation efforts are key to reducing recidivism rates and helping offenders reintegrate successfully into society.
+These rehabilitation efforts are key to reducing recidivism and supporting successful reintegration into society.
 Singapore seeks to create a safer and more inclusive environment by combining punitive measures with support systems.

 How To Reduce The Risk Of Reoffending